1. What is Veterinary Medical Manipulation (VMM)?

 No. Chiropractic, as defined by law, applies specifically and only to humans.
 A chiropractor is someone who has completed human chiropractic training and is a Doctor of Chiropractic degree (DC).
 When similar techniques are applied to animals, it is correctly called spinal manipulation or medical manipulation.

-3. What are the prerequisites for this course?
+3. What are the prerequisites for this program?

-In order to take any courses through IVMI, you must be a licensed veterinarian, or a 3rd or 4th year veterinary school student.
+The student must be a veterinarian, or a 3rd or 4th year veterinary school student.

 4. I'm a licensed human chiropractor and am interested in expanding to animals.
-Am I eligible to take this course?
+Am I eligible to take this program?

-No, this course is only available to licensed veterinarians, and 3rd or 4th year veterinary school students.
+No, this program is only available to veterinarians, and 3rd or 4th year veterinary school students.

-5. Why do you only accept licensed veterinarians and 3rd or 4th year veterinary school students in your course?
+5. Why do you only accept veterinarians and 3rd or 4th year veterinary school students in your program?

-IVMI is dedicated to providing the highest quality continuing education certification courses to veterinarians.
-Because of this, we only accept licensed veterinarians and 3rd or 4th year vet students in our classes.
-This way, the material starts at a more in-depth level and is able to go even deeper and into more detail than would be possible if there were non-veterinarians in the course.
+IVMI is dedicated to providing the highest quality continuing education certification programs to veterinarians.
+Because of this, we only accept veterinarians and 3rd or 4th year vet students in our classes.
+This way, the material starts at a more in-depth level and is able to go even deeper and into more detail than would be possible if there were non-veterinarians in the program.

 6. How does VMM differ from massage and Tui-na?

 VMM uses a HVLA thrust to directly affect the joint and the mechanorecepters around the joint.
 Tui-na and massage do not use HVLA thrust, and affects the muscle.
-However, all three of these modalities work very well together and the combination can be beneficial for many patients.
+Both of these modalities work very well together and the combination can be beneficial for many patients.

 7. Do I have to sign up for all 5 sessions, or can I just take one?

-We do require you to sign up for all 5 sessions of the course.
+To receive the CVMMP certification, we do require you to sign up for all 5 sessions.

-8. Do I need experience with spinal manipulation before taking this course?
+8. Do I need experience with spinal manipulation before taking this program?

 No experience is necessary.
-But, because this course is very in-depth and equine-specific, even veterinarians who do have some experience with spinal manipulation will benefit.
-This course does assume some animal handling skills and basic knowledge of veterinary medicine.
+But, because this program is very in-depth and equine-specific, even veterinarians who do have some experience with spinal manipulation will benefit.
+This program does assume some animal handling skills and basic knowledge of veterinary medicine.

 9. Is it necessary to study between sessions?